-The Kinesiology Program is dedicated to developing lifelong learners committed to personal and professional excellence.
-The following ideals are emphasized throughout the Major:
+The Kinesiology Program is dedicated to developing and mentoring lifelong learners committed to personal and professional growth, ethics, and excellence.
+The professional climate of the program promotes the following:

-- Provision of a challenging and reflective learning environment focused on academic distinction,
+- a challenging and reflective learning environment focused on academic distinction and integrity

-- Promotion of physically active lifestyles and sound nutritional practices,
+- safe and healthy physically active lifestyles and sound nutritional practices,

 There are two primary agendas for the discipline:

-- Study Physical Activity: Kinesiologists are also experts of physical activity and strive to understand its impact on health, society, and quality of life.
+- Study Physical Activity: Kinesiologists examine and assess physical activity to understand its impact on health, society, and quality of life.
 The kinesiologist examines the impact of physical activity on chronic disease, immune response, sleep, attitude, and mood.
 They also study barriers to engagement in physical activity.

 Kinesiology is typically the undergraduate degree of choice for students seeking:

-- Traditional areas of “health”.
-This degree prepares students well for fitness, health promotion, physical activity, recreation, sport, etc.
+- Traditional areas of “health and wellness”.
+This degree prepares students well for careers in fitness, health promotion, physical activity, coaching, sport, etc.

 - A graduate degree in Kinesiology and related fields.
 This degree prepares students well for graduate work in kinesiology and related fields such as biomechanics, physiology, neuroscience, motor behavior, sport and exercise psychology, pedagogy, etc.

 - A graduate degree in allied health/medical fields.
 This prepares students well for medical schools, physical rehabilitation schools, dentistry, veterinary medical schools, physician assistant programs, public health, biomedical engineering programs, athletic training graduate programs, strength and conditioning and coaching, etc.